Clive Thomas (football): Professional career

-Thomas officiated in both the 1974 and 1978 World Cups, and in the 1976 European Championship.
-During a long and sometimes controversial career as a referee in the old English First Division he was known as "The Book" for his strict interpretation of the laws of the game.
-His biggest occasion in domestic football came in 1976 when he took charge of the FA Cup final between Southampton and Manchester United, which passed by without incident.
+During a long and sometimes controversial career as a referee in the old English First Division, he was known as "The Book" due to his strict interpretation of the laws of the game.
+His biggest occasion in domestic football came in 1976 when he took charge of the FA Cup final between Southampton and Manchester United.
+Thomas later admitted that he thought the only goal of the game scored by Bobby Stokes was "offside at the time" but was behind play and had to rely upon the linesman who deemed Stokes to be onside.

-Later that summer, at the European Championships in Yugoslavia, Thomas was the referee of the semi-final between Czechoslovakia and the Netherlands.
-In the extra time of that match, he missed a rough foul by Antonín Panenka on Johan Cruyff, after which Zdenek Nehoda was able to score the decisive goal.
-Willem van Hanegem refused to play on after the incident and received a red card.
-In a 2008 documentary by the Dutch TV program Andere Tijden Sport, Thomas admitted he made a mistake by not noticing the foul.
-He apologised to Cruyff and to the Dutch national team.

 Thomas was involved in another controversy when refereeing the semi-final of the FA Cup in 1977 between local rivals Liverpool and Everton.
-With the game locked at 2-2 in the closing stages, Thomas disallowed what appeared to be a winning goal from Everton's Bryan Hamilton for handball.
+With the game locked at 2–2 in the closing stages, Thomas disallowed what appeared to be a winning goal from Everton's Bryan Hamilton for handball.
 Liverpool went on to win the replay.
 Coincidentally, Thomas had also refereed the replay of a semi-final of the FA Cup in 1975 in which he had disallowed efforts by the same player while playing for Ipswich Town against West Ham United, West Ham winning the tie.